Engaging Piece Of Content Is Brought To Life By An Excellent Crew: Reema Kagti

 “I think it’s a collaboration, and I feel that very strongly.
-You can write something very well, but if you don’t have a good crew, actors and other artistes, you won’t get a good movie,” Reema told IANS.
+You can write something very well, but if you don’t have a good crew, actors and other artistes, you won’t get a good movie,” Reema Kagti said..

 She added: “Al Pacino once said, ‘You can shoot my face but you don’t have a movie unless you capture my soul’.
 So yeah, OTT doesn’t belong to anyone, but to everyone who works with their blood and sweat while making a film or a series.”